borthakur/Machine-Learning-Algorithms/README.md

-# COL341
+# Machine Learning Algorithms
-Classwork of the course COL341 (Machine Learning) of IIT Delhi
+Assignments from the course COL341 (Machine Learning) of IIT Delhi